Ashwinpavithranachu4/MindMate/README.md

 It is not just a chatbot - it is a supportive friend It offers a safe and non-judgmental space for individuals to express their feelings and thoughts.
 It actively listens, understands, and provides motivation and encouragement to help people face their challenges with courage.<br />
 It is like your own baymax - but without the body.
 It is still able to provide you with warmth nonetheless!
+(Made for Tinkerhub first GENAI Hackathon in Kerala in 2023)